mail us | mail this page

 ....

-Caution: If you export the last definition from OpenLDAP is will return precisely what you defined in the original LDIF that created the entries.
+Caution: If you export the above definition from OpenLDAP it will return precisely what you defined in the original LDIF that created the entries.
 Not all LDAP servers will process the object hierarchy automatically.
 If you then try to load this exported LDIF into a non-hierarchy processing LDAP server it may not produce the desired results.
-If you use only LDAP severs that support hierarchical processing (for example only OpenLDAP) then you can save some typing else...
+If you use only LDAP severs that support hierarchical processing (for example only OpenLDAP) then you can save some typing, else...

 Contents